Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments: Approach

-Several prior studies have utilized evolutionary-based algorithms (particularly genetic algorithms) for test prioritization to reduce regression testing costs in different types of systems \cite{DBLP:journals/tse/LiHH07}.
+Several prior studies have utilized evolutionary algorithms (particularly genetic algorithms) for test prioritization to reduce regression testing costs in different types of systems \cite{DBLP:journals/tse/LiHH07}.
 A typical Genetic algorithm (GA) starts with generating a population of randomly generated individuals (box \circled{1} in Figure \ref{fig:GA}).
 Each individual can be described as a sequence of parameters, called the chromosome, which encodes a potential solution to a given problem.
 This encoding can be performed in many forms (such as string, binary, \etc).
-After generating the first population, this algorithm determines one or more fitness values according to one or more fitness functions (depends on the single or multi-objectiveness of the problem) (box \circled{2} in Figure \ref{fig:GA}).
-Then, in the \textit{Selection} phase (box~\circled{3} in Figure \ref{fig:GA}), a subset of individuals are selected according to their fitness values to be used as parents for generating the next population of individuals.
+After generating the first population, this algorithm determines the ``fitness'' of the individuals according to a fitness function (box \circled{2} in Figure \ref{fig:GA}).
+Then, in the \textit{Selection} phase (box~\circled{3} in Figure \ref{fig:GA}), a subset of individuals are selected according to their fitness values to be used as parents for mating.
 Next, two genetic operators are applied to generate the next population using the selected parents: \textit{Crossover} and \textit{Mutation}.
-The former (box \circled{4} in Figure \ref{fig:GA}) operator combines two parents to produce new individuals (the offsprings).
-The latter (box \circled{5} in Figure \ref{fig:GA}) operator alters one or more elements in the parents to generate a new individual.
+The former (box \circled{4} in Figure \ref{fig:GA}) operator combines two parents to produce new individuals (called offspring).
+The latter (box \circled{5} in Figure \ref{fig:GA}) operator alters one or more elements in the offspring to explore nearby solutions in the search space.
 Finally, the newly generated individuals are saved in a new population (box \circled{6} in Figure \ref{fig:GA}).
-The process of generating a new population of individuals from the previous one will continue up to the point that either all of the search objectives are fulfilled or when the algorithm reaches the maximal number of generations (iterations).
+The process of generating a new population of individuals from the previous one will continue until either the search objective is fulfilled or when the algorithm reaches the maximal number of generations (iterations).

-This section introduces a black-box genetic algorithm, called \approach, to prioritize the most diverse tests (according to their corresponding feature vectors) in self-driving cars.
-The detailed information regarding the encoding, operators, and fitness function used in \approach is described as follows:
+This section introduces a single-objective genetic algorithm called \sapproach that prioritizes the most diverse tests (according to their corresponding feature vectors) per unit of cost in self-driving cars.

+The following subsections describe detailed information regarding the encoding, operators, and fitness function used in the \approach.